A step by step Arch Linux installation guide

 If you are not sure what interfaces are available, use

 If you use a wired connection, it is usually picked up automatically.
 Wi-Fi requires some additional settings.
-For Wi-Fi run:
+For Wi-Fi, launch iwctl prompt:

-Next step in our Arch Linux installation guide, is to list the available partitions of our hard drives:
+The next step in our Arch Linux installation guide is to partition the hard drive.

 If you already have a partition table, skip this step.
-In the case your hard drive is brand-new as in the case of a virtual machine or you want to re-partition your hard drive, run this command to create a new partition table:
+If your hard drive is brand-new as in the case of a virtual machine or you want to re-partition your hard drive, run this command to create a new partition table:

 Note!
 Back up all your data, because creating a new partition table will erase everything from a drive.